Command

 Most of all, Linux is free as in free speech:

 The license commonly used is the GNU Public License (GPL).
 The license says that anybody who may want to do so, has the right to change Linux and eventually to redistribute a changed version, on the one condition that the code is still available after redistribution.
-In practice, you are free to grab a kernel image, for instance to add support for teletransportation machines or time travel and sell your new code, as long as your customers can still have a copy of that code.
+In practice, you are free to grab a kernel image, for instance to add support for teletransportation machines or time travel and sell your new code, as long as your customers can still have a copy of that code. - Linux is portable to any hardware platform:

-A vendor who wants to sell a new type of computer and who doesn't know what kind of OS his new machine will run (say the CPU in your car or washing machine), can take a Linux kernel and make it work on his hardware, because documentation related to this activity is freely available.
+A vendor who wants to sell a new type of computer and who doesn't know what kind of OS his new machine will run (say the CPU in your car or washing machine), can take a Linux kernel and make it work on his hardware, because documentation related to this activity is freely available. - Linux was made to keep on running:

 As with UNIX, a Linux system expects to run without rebooting all the time.
 That is why a lot of tasks are being executed at night or scheduled automatically for other calm moments, resulting in higher availability during busier periods and a more balanced use of the hardware.
-This property allows for Linux to be applicable also in environments where people don't have the time or the possibility to control their systems night and day.
+This property allows for Linux to be applicable also in environments where people don't have the time or the possibility to control their systems night and day. - Linux is secure and versatile:

 The security model used in Linux is based on the UNIX idea of security, which is known to be robust and of proven quality.
 But Linux is not only fit for use as a fort against enemy attacks from the Internet: it will adapt equally to other situations, utilizing the same high standards for security.
-Your development machine or control station will be as secure as your firewall.
+Your development machine or control station will be as secure as your firewall. - Linux is scalable:

 From a Palmtop with 2 MB of memory to a petabyte storage cluster with hundreds of nodes: add or remove the appropriate packages and Linux fits all.
 You don't need a supercomputer anymore, because you can use Linux to do big things using the building blocks provided with the system.
-If you want to do little things, such as making an operating system for an embedded processor or just recycling your old 486, Linux will do that as well.
+If you want to do little things, such as making an operating system for an embedded processor or just recycling your old 486, Linux will do that as well. - The Linux OS and most Linux applications have very short debug-times:

 Because Linux has been developed and tested by thousands of people, both errors and people to fix them are usually found rather quickly.
 It sometimes happens that there are only a couple of hours between discovery and fixing of a bug.